joncampbell123/dosbox-x/README.md

 Although based on the DOSBox project, DOSBox-X is now a separate project because both have their own separate schedules and development priorities.
 For example, the main focus of DOSBox is for running DOS games whereas DOSBox-X goes way beyond this.
 At this time DOSBox-X already has a great number of features that do not exist in DOSBox.
 Examples of such features include:

-* GUI menu bar and configuration tool
+* GUI menu bar and graphical configuration tool

-* Save and load state support
+* Save and load state support (with save slots)

-* Japanese NEC PC-98 mode support
+* Japanese NEC PC-98 mode emulation

 * Better compatibility with DOS applications